Can You Sue The State Of Florida For Negligence?

 - The circumstances are such that the negligent party would have been liable as a private party (rather than as a government agency or government employee)

 This section also provides certain restrictions regarding these types of suits against the state.
 These include the following:

 - Government employees cannot be held personally liable for harm unless the harm they caused was intentional.
 Instead, the government agencies these employees work for would be held liable

 - Money damages resulting from suits against the state cannot exceed $200,000 (or $300,000 if the claim involves multiple state entities)

 - Punitive damages are generally not awarded in cases against the state

 Do You Have a Personal Injury Claim?
 Schedule a Consultation with a Fort Lauderdale Attorney

-If you were recently injured and need help filing a lawsuit, please contact the Fort Lauderdale personal injury lawyers at The Rosen Injury Law Firm.
+If you were recently injured and need help filing a lawsuit, please contact the Fort Lauderdale personal injury lawyers at The Rosen Injury Law, P.A.
+Firm.
 We can help you build a strong personal injury case and ensure that you receive compensation for your injuries.